Linaro/lava/doc/v2/development-intro.rst

 **slave**
-  A daemon running on each dispatcher machine which communicates with the dispatcher-master using ZMQ.
-The slave in LAVA V2 uses whatever device configuration the dispatcher-master provides.
+  A daemon running on each dispatcher machine which communicates with the lava-master using ZMQ.
+The slave in LAVA V2 uses whatever device configuration the lava-master provides.

 **test job**
   A database object which is created for each submission and retains the logs